darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 Samantha's eyes watered.
 Her mouth tasted of ash.

-She anchored her satchel with her knee, the leather already stiff with cold, and checked the ward‑staves set at intervals along the stone.
+She anchored her satchel with her knee, the leather already stiff with cold, and checked the ward-staves set at intervals along the stone.
 The wood thrummed against her palm like a dying heartbeat.
 She knew enough to spot when light ran wrong—the way it flickered and dimmed like a candle drowning in its own wax—not enough to name every mark.
 These read thin, their glow the sickly yellow of infected wounds—insulated, not failing but fouled.

 At the north curve a stave dimmed to nothing.
 The absence of its warmth hit like a slap.
 Samantha was already shouldering past a bowman whose fingers were blue to the second knuckle, the joints swollen like sausages.
 His breath wheezed; frostbite was eating him alive.
 "Excuse me," she said, and set her palm to the spiral.
 The wood was rough with ice crystals, dusted with the enemy's glittering grit that burned like salt in a wound where it lodged in the cuts.

 She took a scrap of oiled wool from her satchel—it reeked of lanolin and old sweat—and wiped the spiral clean.
 Black residue came away on the cloth.
-"Counter‑mark?" she asked without looking up, her voice tight.
+"Counter-mark?" she asked without looking up, her voice tight.

 "Short and tight," Melf said, arriving with the smell of wet wool and stone dust.
 His breathing was labored now, each exhale a plume of frost.
 "Just snug it; don't redraw the world."